pip-services/pip-services-docs/content/en/toolkit/getting_started/dynamic_data_types/_index.md

   Not available
 {{< /tabsection >}}

-##### Update
+##### Conversion

-We can either append a value or a list of values to an AnyValueArray with the append method or change the value of any element with the put method.
-The following examples show how to use them.
+This class offers several methods to transform the stored values into several well-known formats, such as Boolean, integer, double, float, and more.
+The examples below show how to use each of them.

 {{< tabsection >}}
    Not available